Not an undergraduate student?

 Stay up to date on all that’s going on with and for Fairfield Engineering students through the academic calendar, capstone project listings, careers & networking opportunities, the engineering student society and more.

-The School of Engineering has moved into the University's Rudolph F. Bannow Science Center.
-All classes are currently taking place in Bannow, and faculty offices, administrative offices and most lab facilities have been completed.
+The School of Engineering's laboratories, faculty offices, and administrative offices are located in the University's Rudolph F. Bannow Science Center.
 Check out pictures of students working in our labs.

 Mechanical Engineering (BNW 128)